wp-plugins/jquery-collapse-o-matic/readme.txt

 1. Activate the Plugin
 1. Add a the shortcode to your post like so: `[expand title=Displayed Title Goes Here]Hidden content goes here[/expand]`
 1. Test that the this plugin meets your demanding needs.
-1. Tweek the CSS to match your flavor.
+1. Tweak the CSS to match your flavor.
 1. Rate the plugin and verify if it works at wordpress.org.
 1. Leave a comment regarding bugs, feature request, cocktail recipes at http://www.twinpictures.de/jquery-collapse-o-matic-1-3/

 == Frequently Asked Questions ==

+= I am a Social Netwookiee, do you have a Facebook page? = Yes, yes... <a href='http://www.facebook.com/twinpictures'>Twinpictures is on Facebook</a>.

+= Does Twinpictures do the Twiter? =
+Ah yes! <a href='twitter.com/switzerbaden'>@SwitzerBaden at Twitter</a> does the tweeting around here.

 = How does one use the shortcode, exactly? =
 A <a href='http://www.twinpictures.de/jquery-collapse-o-matic-1-3/'>complete listing of shortcode options</a> has been provided to answer this exact question.